aexnimbus/aws-bootcamp-cruddur-2023/journal/week0.md

-KoDe# Week 0 — Billing and Architecture
+# Week 0 — Billing and Architecture

 <h3>Discussing the format of the boot camp?</h3>